miami beach_00011.png

 Samuel Hardman Taylor is an assistant professor in the Department of Communication at the University of Illinois Chicago.

 Sam studies interpersonal and psychological processes in social media, mobile phones, and other communication technologies.
 His research focuses on the implications of social media for personal relationships and psychological well-being.
-He is interested in human-computer interaction, with an emphasis on designing new technologies to support social connections, intimacy, and mental health.
+He is interested in human-computer interaction, emphasizing designing new technologies to support social connections, intimacy, and mental health.
 Sam also works with interdisciplinary teams to build new tools for social media analytics to advance social science research.
+Sam advises graduate students in the Chicago Social Media Lab.

 MORE ABOUT SAM: